FRC-Utilities/LibDS/README.md

 #### 'Private' vs. 'Public' members

-- All the functions that a client application would be interested in are located in [`LibDS.h`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/LibDS.h).
+- All the functions that a client application would be interested in are located in [`DS_Client.h`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Client.h).

 - Functions that are used by the protocols to update the state of the LibDS are made available in [`DS_Config.h`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Config.h).
 Calling any of the 'setter' functions in [`DS_Config`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Config.h) will trigger an event (which can later be used by the client application).

 #### Event system

 For the moment, I am designing an event system that is very similar to SDL's event system.
-You can check [`DS_Events.h`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Events.h) for current state, I still haven't done any actual implementation of the events system.
+You can check [`DS_Events.h`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Events.h) for current state.

+Current State:

+- [ ] Register signals when an event has occurred
+- [x] Implement the event loop ([code](https://github.com/FRC-Utilities/LibDS-C/blob/master/src/events.c#L257)

 #### Protocols